Restricted Licenses in Maryland

 Even if you are not eligible for the restricted license due to a BAC above the limit or because you refused to submit to a chemical test, there is still another way to have your driving privileges restored.
 The easiest option is to request the ability to install an ignition interlock device, something that allows the driver to be issued a restricted license.

 An ignition interlock device is a piece of equipment that behaves much like a Breathalyzer, except that unlike a handheld Breathalyzer, the ignition interlock device is installed in your car’s dashboard.
 The device works by requiring the driver to breathe into a tube that performs a test to determine the driver’s blood alcohol concentration.
 Assuming that the test comes back below the programmed amount, the device will then allow the car to start.
 If the breath test reveals that the person has a higher than permitted BAC, the car will not start and a failure will be reported to the Maryland Motor Vehicle Administration (MVA).
 The ignition interlock device will also require the driver to blow into it periodically while the car is in motion.
 This prevents people who have been drinking from having a sober friend blow into the interlock device to get the car started so that they can then drive the car themselves.

-Maryland, like many other states, has begun using ignition interlock devices to monitor the behavior of some drivers who were found guilty of driving while under the influence of alcohol.
+Maryland, like many other states, has begun using ignition interlock devices to monitor the behavior of some drivers who were found guilty of driving while under the influence of alcohol in conjunction with restricted licenses.
 The system in Maryland has recently undergone changes related to which drivers will be required to install the device, a process that will mean many drivers in the state will have to install the monitoring technology in their vehicles.